Skip to main content

 Identify or create the IAM role you need to attach to your EKS cluster.

-- Your IAM role must have the same minimum permissions as an IAM role used for an Anyscale cloud deployed on AWS using virtual machines.
+For Anyscale to operate correctly, your IAM role must have permissions to interact with the S3 bucket configured as default storage for your Anyscale cloud resource.
 See Minimum privileges for Anyscale cluster IAM roles.

 Step 1: Configure variables